 Cost Per Night: Starting at $1,600, but some of the fanciest suites go for over $10,000 a night.
 Hotel Website: (HERE).

 Maybe our favorite treehouse at the TreeHotel is the huge Mirror Cube which does the ultimate job of blending into nature.
 The mirrored sided made the solid structure almost seem invisible as it reflects the natural beauty around it.
-Don’t worry about birds hitting into the glass, as it is covered in a unique infrared film which keeps them from running into it.
-The TreeHotel also has a crate like cabin elevate over the valley, a huge bird’s nest, a suite that looks like it is made out of Legos, and a large family until in the shape of a dragon fly.
+Don’t worry about birds hitting the glass, as it is covered in a unique infrared film which keeps them from running into it.
+The TreeHotel also has a crate-like cabin elevated over the valley, a huge bird’s nest, a suite that looks like it is made out of Legos, and a large family until in the shape of a dragonfly.

-Cost Per Night: $680 per night, but the Dragon Fly 4 person room is $1100.
+Cost Per Night: $680 per night, but the DragonFly 4 person room is $1100.
 They often have packages available for multi-day stays.
 Hotel Website: (HERE).

 About Sarab Desert Resort: The Anantara Group is known for having some of the best hotels in the World and the Qasr al Sarab Desert Resort does not disappoint.
 Everything starts with the setting as the huge stone castle sits at an oasis on the edge of the legendary Liwa Desert.
 The scene is bound to bring up images of Arabia or Morocco, as all have rooms have either a balcony or terrace with desert views.

-Cost Per Night: $680 per night, but the Dragon Fly 4 person room is $1100.
-They often have packages available for multi-day stays.Two person rooms run from $490-1080 a night.
+Cost Per Night: Deluxe rooms with a view run around $330 with advanced booking.
 Larger villas with multiple rooms go between $1600-3000 a night.
 Hotel Website: (HERE).

 About The Silver Mine Hotel: Housed in a 17th Century Silver Mine 508 feet below ground, this is officially the World’s deepest hotel room!
 Starting your visit with a tour of the mine is fun for the entire family.
 You start by going 130 feet below ground to a series of large cavern halls where the silver was separated from the rocks containing it.
 A spiral staircase leads you another 70 feet down to the Sofia Magdalena Mine which is now commonly used for wedding and banquets.

 Because you are so far below ground, phones don’t work but they have radios for the guest to communicate with the staff.
 The mine can be can be below 40 degrees and chilly so you are urged to dress warmly.
 They do provide thick blankets and you have full access to the above ground hostel for lounging and taking showers.
-Make sure to check out their outdoor 130 foot tall rope bridge course between natural rock walls.
+Make sure to check out their outdoor 130-foot tall rope bridge course between natural rock walls.

 Cost Per Night: The silver mine room is $600.
 You can also do a paid tour during the day and stay in the $75 a night rooms above ground.
 Hotel Website: (HERE).

 Because the suite butts against the Manuel Antonio National Park, you will often have residents monkeys to greet you at breakfast.
-Locals claim that monkeys actually out number the humans in the village.
-The vast beach below has areas for riding horses, sun bathing, plus extra accommodations.
+Locals claim that monkeys actually outnumber the humans in the village.
+The vast beach below has areas for riding horses, sunbathing, plus extra accommodations.
 Costa Verde’s ground level restaurant is also a re-purposed jumbo jet making the entire resort feel like a living episode of the hit TV series Lost.

 Cost Per Night: To rent out the entire plane with two bedrooms it is $500 a night.
-They also have rooms in the beach side Inn for $60 a night.
+They also have rooms at their beachside inn for $60 a night.
 Hotel Website: (HERE).